(adsbygoogle = window.adsbygoogle || []).push({});

 Fred Smith

 Fred Smith is the founder of FedEx, and I think we all know that company.
 In college, Smith submitted a paper outlining his plans for his future company.
 While he didn’t receive a failing grade, his professor at the time wasn’t impressed and gave him just barely a passing grade.
-However, this less than stellar mark didn’t stop Smith from pursuing his entrepreneurship dream, and FedEx is still alive and well to this day.
+However, this less-than-stellar mark didn’t stop Smith from pursuing his entrepreneurship dream, and FedEx is still alive and well to this day.

 Arianna Huffington

-The renowned Huffington Post (now HuffPost) figurehead not only had a failed run for California Governor, she received only 1% of the popular vote, 36 publishers also rejected her second book.
+The renowned Huffington Post (now HuffPost) figurehead not only had a failed run for California Governor, but she received only 1% of the popular vote; 36 publishers also rejected her second book.
 It is hard to imagine someone so well-known and revered in the entrepreneur and publishing realm ever experiencing such failures.
 However, this experience was vital for Huffington as she used it as a platform for her future endeavors, especially when it came to overcoming failures.

 Milton Hershey

 Well-known candy businessman Milton Hershey didn’t meet success in his first business go around.
-Hershey was not only fired from his apprenticeship at a printer, his first three candy business ventures also failed before he went on to found the Lancaster Carmel Company.
+Hershey was not only fired from his apprenticeship at a printer, but his first three candy business ventures also failed before he went on to found the Lancaster Carmel Company.

 Henry Ford

-I think it’s safe to say that most everyone knows the name Henry Ford.
+I think it’s safe to say that almost everyone knows the name Henry Ford.
 If you don’t, Ford is best known for his creation of the automobile manufacturing assembly line.
 His innovation helped make automobiles more affordable for the everyday person and less of a luxury expense.
 However, Ford lost funding twice from investors who thought he was taking too long to finalize his concept.
-Ford, ever the persistent individual, didn’t give up and finally found a foreign investor who wasn’t afraid of taking a little risk.
-As the saying goes, the bigger the risk, the greater the reward.
-For Henry Ford and his third investor, that risk paid off, and Ford continues to be a well-known and respected automobile giant.

 Soichiro Honda